 Keep this case in mind, check your own regulations, and make sure your military defense counsel looks at the facts and law.
 For example, OPNAVINST 5370.2, Navy Fraternization Policy might have enough language and applicability if the accused is a E-7 and above and the "victim" is an E-6 and below.
 Is the language in ¶5.b. enough?
 And perhaps the CPO Creed would help in a prosecution?
 Or perhaps OPNAVINST 3120.32, The SORM, will get you.

-After completing the mission, appellant threw a CS gas canister on the roof of the OP during the exfiltration of his squad from that position.
+It, after completing the mission, appellant threw a CS gas canister on the roof of the OP during the exfiltration of his squad from that position.
 The first soldier on the roof in the path towards the stairs, kicked the canister to get away from it, but instead was greatly affected by the CS gas pouring out from the canister.
 In his confusion and affected physical state, the soldier panicked and blocked the stairway preventing others from leaving the area, thus prolonging the squad's exposure to the CS gas.
 Appellant stood at the bottom of the stairs and laughed as his squad scrambled to exfiltrate the rooftop.
 As a result of their exposure to the CS gas, several members of appellant's squad were temporarily unable to see or breathe.
 After gathering his squad and gaining accountability, appellant and his soldiers made their way back to the COP, some still feeling affected by the gas.

 Thus, the CAAF instructs, "a superior who voluntarily engages in objectively abusive conduct towards a subordinate cannot be heard to complain that his actions were protected by his freedom of speech, or that his actions were lawful in any other sense."